Branzino with ponzu based sauce

 You'll find sea bass in the various fishmonger's shops of Montreal's public markets.
 For this recipe, choose the farmed version.

-Recipe suggested by Thierry-Tri Du-Boisclair, chef and owner of Regashi and Tri Express.
+Recipe by Thierry-Tri Du-Boisclair, chef and owner of Regashi and Tri Express.

 Ingredients